landlab/landlab/docs/source/user_guide/build_a_model.rst

 You also of course have the option of using the `matplotlib plotting library
 <http://matplotlib.org>`_ of Python for things like cross-sections.

-If you’re careful, you can also build plotting functions into the body of a run loop for your model, so you can see how your output evolves through time.
+If you're careful, you can also build plotting functions into the body of a run loop for your model, so you can see how your output evolves through time.
 Note however that all Python save and plot functions are considerably time expensive, so it would probably be a bad idea to do this kind of thing every timestep.